 - QVCC will accept the following phlebotomy certification exams awarding credit for HLT 141 Techniques in Phlebotomy:

-National Center for Competency Testing, National Healthcare Association, American Society for Clinical Pathology.
+National Center for Competency Testing, National Healthcare Association, American Society for Clinical Pathology or the National Phlebotomy Association (NPA).
 In order to earn credit, students will need to provide a copy of their official certification awarded by the certifying agency.

 QVCC will accept DANTES test results, awarding credit for scores earned according to ACE guidelines.